 I never gave interest (the kind where I get instead of give) any of my time and WTF was I thinking?
 Commonwealth bank were giving me 0.2% for something other banks were offering 2.7%.
 I moved what little savings I had into a high interest account.
 Moo and I moved our savings into a separate account and before we knew it, we were making a minimum of $100 a month without doing anything.
 Since doing that, in the last few months we’ve gained over $500 in interest – that’s so much extra time on the road – for doing nothing.

-I know BI says not to do this, but hey, I play by my own rules.
-I needed a budget to understand what money was going where.
+Okay, so, I know BI says not to do this, but hey, I play by my own rules.
+Plus, I needed a budget to understand what money was going where.
 While I don’t use it now, I did for the last few years and it’s taught me so much about how and where to invest what little spare cash I had.
 I would budget my weekly spend after transferring everything out to savings and withdraw that weekly spend in cash.
 This way I could always keep track of what was going out and how little was left.

 We Booked Our Flights With Left Over Frequent Flyer Points

 I made mention above about no longer chasing that frequent flyer game.
 Buuuuut, I do have to admit, we did use them to book our flights over to Greece.
 We booked two one-way tickets from Sydney to Athens for $200 each (yeah you read correctly).
 So I guess you could say the points served their purpose…but it’s a tough game to chase unless you’re seriously travelling frequently.
 If you’re not, someone is winning and it’s not you.